okumujustine/AskImmigrate/README.md

 # AskImmigrate: Navigate US Immigration with an AI SideKick 🤖🇺🇸
 ## AAIDC2025

-A developer repository and toolkit for building an AI-powered chat assistant that answers U.S. immigration questions using official forms, policy PDFs, and JSON data.
+AskImmigration is a helpful, easy-to-use assistant for navigating the U.S. immigration process.
+Whether you're applying for a visa, adjusting your status, or pursuing citizenship, it provides clear and reliable answers based on official immigration data.

+No legal jargon.
+No endless searching.
+Just straightforward guidance when you need it.

 ---

 ## Overview

-AskImmigrate gives everyone—from first-time applicants to experienced advocates—a friendly, conversational guide to U.S. immigration.
-It reads official forms, policy PDFs, and your own JSON data, then finds the exact passages you need.
-No more wrestling with legal jargon or searching through stacks of documents: just ask your question and get clear, reliable answers to help you move closer to your American Dream.
+AskImmigration is designed to make U.S. immigration easier to understand and less overwhelming.
+It reads and interprets government forms, policy documents, and visa requirements so you can focus on your next step, not paperwork.

+Instead of spending hours looking for answers, you can ask a simple question and receive a helpful, plain-language response.
+From first applications to final decisions, AskImmigration is here to support you throughout your journey.

 ## Target Audience

-- Anyone seeking clear, quick answers about U.S. immigration processes
+- Individuals applying for a visa, green card, or citizenship
 - Prospective immigrants planning for visas, green cards, or citizenship
-- Legal advocates and community organizations supporting applicants
-- Developers building chat-based or document-driven AI tools
+- Families supporting loved ones through the process
+- Students, workers, and visitors exploring U.S. immigration options
+- Community members and advocates seeking trusted information

 ## Prerequisites